sivareddyit/qubership-envgene/docs/calculator-cli.md

 #### [Version 1.0] mapping.yml

 This file defines a mapping between namespaces and the corresponding paths to their respective folders.
-The need for this mapping arises from the fact that the effective set consumer requires information about the specific names of namespaces.
-However, the effective set is stored in the repository in a structure that facilitates comparisons between effective sets for environments of the same type."
+The need for this mapping arises from the fact that the Effective Set consumer requires information about the specific names of namespaces.
+However, the Effective Set is stored in the repository in a structure that facilitates comparisons between Effective Sets for environments of the same type."

 ```yaml
 ---